bradenfarris/Assignment-1-Instructions-Braden-Farris-/README.md

 - atleast 1 homing pigeon
 - a shotgun that can either shoot blanks or live ammunition
 - a cage that is capable of holding the pigeon until release is necessary

+For when you become an expert with the basic tools, you may need to upgrade your items for training.
+Upgraded items include:

+- 25+ acres of land
+- 10+ homing pigeons
 -